trskop/command-wrapper/man/command-wrapper.1.md

 -h, \--help
 :   Print toolset (*TOOLSET_COMMAND*) help information and exit.
 Using `help`
     subcommand without arguments gives the same result.

+*SUBCOMMAND*
+:   Name of a Command Wrapper or toolset subcommand.
+See *SUBCOMMANDS* section
+    for list of internal subcommands and some external subcommands that are provided as part of standard Command Wrapper installation.

+*SUBCOMMAND\_ARGUMENTS*
+:   Arguments passed to the *SUBCOMMAND* as they are.
+Their meaning depends
+    on what specific *SUBCOMMAND* accepts as arguments.
+See documentation of a specific *SUBCOMMAND*, some of them are listed in *SUBCOMMANDS* section.
+    Short help message is provided when following is executed:

+    ```
+    TOOLSET_COMMAND help SUBCOMMAND
+    ```

 # SUBCOMMANDS